ManikandanRajendran/pythonProjects/VoiceAssistant/README.md

 1. Clone this repository and install the libraries
 2. Run main.py
 3. shoot your query
-4. you will get the answere with website links for reference
+4. you will get the answere (both audio and text format) with website links for reference

 ## Output